 The results are very good.
 The color on the toast is perfectly uniform.
 Meaning that the heat distribution on it is perfect.
 At the 2 minute interval, the shade of the toast is pretty moderate, meaning that it heats up fairly quickly.
 As a frying pan, Mauviel seems to have a hit a home run with this skillet.

 To give you a comparison with Falk, their skillet performed well but it was not as even as Mauviel.
 The picture below, you can see that it is slightly more blonde on the bottom portion.

 The weight of the two skillets are also pretty similar, only a 50 gram difference between the two.

 To see the cookware in action, check out a demonstration that was done by William Sonoma.

 Overall, Mauviel M250C Copper Fry Pan is an excellent Skillet.
 The performance on it is simply outstanding.
 There is a very uniform distribution of heat and the speed at which it heats up is quick.
-The weight is not overly heavy that it will take forever to heat up.
-The handle is stainless steel and patina with color overtime.
-It gives both character and the performance of stainless steel.
-I highly recommend buying this if you are looking for a skillet.
+Some copper pots are so heavy that it takes a long time to heat up, Mauviel balanced it so that you get the best of both world.
+The handle is stainless steel and will stay cool on the stove top.
+The color rubbing off is a cool addition in my opinion.
+Although I suspect that many will not like this.
+Regardless, I highly recommend buying this if you are looking for a skillet.